danmousley/punk-api/README.md

 # Punk API

-This project retrieves Brewdog's beer catalogue using their API and displays it in a React built front end, allowing the user to search and filter through the products.
+This project retrieves Brewdog's beer catalogue using their API and displays it in a React-built front end, allowing the user to search and filter through the products.

 ## How to view